-These small reservoirs located in Newport on Oregon’s central coast are heavily stocked with hatchery rainbow trout from late winter well into spring.
+These small reservoirs in Newport on Oregon’s central coast are heavily stocked with hatchery rainbow trout from late winter to late spring.

 During that period, trout catches will be excellent at these reservoirs, located in the Agate Beach area on the north side of town.
 The lakes are an easy drive from anywhere in Newport and not bad on a bike, either.